kan01234/design-patterns/decorator-pattern/README.md

 # decorator-pattern
-Project of eample of decorator pattern implement by Java.
+Project of example of decorator pattern implement by Java.

 ## What is decorator pattern
 allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class